wabbajack-tools/mod-lists/magnum_opus/readme.md

 Look, I'm not perfect.
 If your game CTDs, upload the most recent crashlog from \Documents\My Games\Fallout4\F4SE\ into the #magnum-opus-support channel on the Wabbajack Discord.

+If you're consistently crashing on loading a save or exiting a specific area, it's probably an nvidia driver crash.
+Try reverting back to version 442.xx of your gpu driver.

 #### Starting the New Content:

 **Sim Settlements 2** - Pick up the magazine on top of the Sanctuary workbench.
 This will give you materials to build a Recruitment Beacon (Power > Misc).
 Build it, then wait for a minute.
 A stranger will approach you.